obertscheiderfhwn/RTMsim/README.md

 - Open Julia terminal, change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`.
 - Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat.

-Alternatively, open Julia terminal, go to the directory with the RTMsim repository with `cd("path")` and start with `include("rtmsim_GUI.jl")` or `include("rtmsim.jl")`.
+Alternatively to the third step, open a Julia terminal, go to the directory with the RTMsim repository with `cd("path")` and start with `include("rtmsim_GUI.jl")` or `include("rtmsim.jl")`.
 There one has direct access to all functions, e.g.
 - `rtmsim.plot_mesh(1,"meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the mesh
 - `rtmsim.plot_sets("meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the sets specified in the mesh file
 - `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_permeameter1_foursets.bdf",200, 101325,1.225,1.4,0.06, 1.35e5,1.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-9,1,1,0,0, 1,2,2,3,0,"results.jld2",0,0.01,16)` for starting a simulation with different patches and race tracking